Bistecca alla Fiorentina - Grilled Porterhouse and Herbs

 Rinse the steak with cold water and pat dry.
 Let the steak sit until room temperature.

-TIP: If your steak is not to room temperature and you want to start the cooking process, prepare the steak as outlined below and grill it vertically on the flat edge of the bone for about 10 minutes.
-The heat will transfer through the bone gently and warm up the interior of the steak.
+TIP: If your steak is not quite to room temperature and you want to start the cooking process, prepare the steak as outlined below and grill it vertically on the flat edge of the bone for about 10 minutes.
+As bone is a poor conductor of heat, heat will transfer slowly through the bone gently and warm up the interior of the steak.

 In a small bowl mix salt, pepper, rosemary and thyme (reserve 1 tsp for later).
 Apply generously to both sides of the steak, and edges.